saulpw/visidata/docs/move.md

 ---
+eleventyNavigation:
-title: How can I move around and search?
+  key: How can I move around and search?
 order: 99
 ---